toothrot/postgres_to_redshift/README.md

 Set your source and target databases, as well as your s3 intermediary.

 *Note: Only set the POSTGRES_TO_REDSHIFT_EXCLUDE_TABLE_PATTERN if you want to exlude certain table(comma seperate for multiple value)*
+*Note: set DROP_TABLE_BEFORE_CREATE to true will drop the table on target before creation*

 ```bash
 export POSTGRES_TO_REDSHIFT_SOURCE_URI='postgres://username:password@host:port/database-name'